zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Logging and Reporting

-1. When `app_protect_custom_log_attribute` is assigned to a particular location/server/http context, it will appear in the json_log field as a new JSON property called "customLogAttributes" at the top level.
+When `app_protect_custom_log_attribute` is assigned to a particular location/server/http context, it will appear in the `json_log` field as a new JSON property called "customLogAttributes" at the top level.
 The property will not appear if no `app_protect_custom_log_attribute` directive was assigned.

+Attributes at the http level applies to all servers and locations unless a specific server or location overrides the same key with a different value.
+Same goes for the server level and all locations under it.
+In the below example, the "environment" attribute will appear in logs of all locations under that server.

 Security logging example in json_log:

 ```json
 ""customLogAttribute"":[{""name"":""component"",""value"":""comp1""},{""name"":""gateway"",""value"":""gw1""}]}",
 ```

-2. The security log shall project the `app_protect_custom_log_attribute` **key/value** pair as one string, for example: 'environment env1'.

 ## Directives